My Experience Earning the ASP Designation

-Each section I answered the questions to the best of my ability and calculated the percentage right to see where I was at in relation to the 60% mark.
+In each section, I answered the questions to the best of my ability and calculated the percentage right to see where I was at in relation to the 60% mark.
 Honestly, especially towards the beginning of doing this, I was closer to the 60% mark than 100%.
-The explanations for each question were great and I ended up creating another 200 or so notecards with information I wanted to focus on more.
+The explanations for each question were great and I ended up creating another 200 or so notecards with the information I wanted to focus on more.

 Do not get intimidated by topics you are not familiar with.
 Learning new things and challenging yourself is part of the ASP process.
-The first section of the SPAN study books was physics and I did terrible.
-First thought through my head was “there is no way I am going to pass this”.
+The first section of the SPAN study books was physics and I did terribly.
+The first thought through my head was “there is no way I am going to pass this”.
 Trust me, it gets less intense.